Atlantis and the Amazon

 The book has a section of almost a hundred pages dedicated to Brazil.
 As a Brazilian myself, it’s weirdly funny — and a little unsettling — to see the indigenous peoples of my country receiving the same treatment that Hancock, Von Däniken and others dispense to the ancient Egyptians, the Maya and other brown-skinned civilizations: morons that had to be taught how to build things and to survive in their environment by wise, all-knowing aliens (coming from lost continents or far-away planets, you choose).

-I went to elementary and middle school at a time (the late 1970s, early 1980s) in which the standard view of the indigenous populations still oscillated between two opposite myths — one, that of the naked, brutish savages who should be oh so thankful for the benefits of European civilization, like Christianity, gunpowder and smallpox; the other, that of Nature’s own supermen, priests of Mother Earth and dispensers of unfathomable wisdom.
+I went to elementary and middle school at a time (the late 1970s, early 1980s) when the standard view of the indigenous populations still oscillated between two opposite myths — one, that of the naked, brutish savages who should be oh so thankful for the benefits of European civilization, like Christianity, gunpowder and smallpox; the other, that of Nature’s own supermen, priests of Mother Earth and dispensers of unfathomable wisdom.

 Both myths were just that — myths, each one with its own ideological biases and pseudoscientific baggage —, but research conducted in the last decades showed that, in the Amazon rainforest and in its surroundings, there really were sophisticated societies, including cities and roads, before the arrival of the Europeans; more, that the peoples who lived in these societies had found a modus vivendi with nature, a way to tame parts of the rainforest, to use its resources and to coexist with it, that was way less damaging to the ecosystems than the European, or Western, predatory model.
 It wasn’t “harmony”, but it was low-impact exploitation.